robertfeldt/swagr/README.md

 ## Installation

+Install yourself as:

+    $ gem install swagr

-Add this line to your application's Gemfile:
+or add this line to your application's Gemfile:

     gem 'swagr'

 And then execute:

     $ bundle

-Or install it yourself as:

-    $ gem install swagr

 ## Usage